zstyblik/grafana.org/source/docs/features/intro/index.md

 * Ctrl+F Opens the dashboard finder / search
 * Ctrl+H Hides all controls (good for tv displays)
 * Hit Escape to exit graph when in fullscreen or edit mode
+* Click the colored icon in the legend to select series color
+* Click series name in the legend to hide series
+* Ctrl/Shift/Meta + Click legend name to hide other series
 * Click the Save icon in the menu to save the dashboard with a new name
 * Click the Save icon in the menu and then advanced to export the dashboard to json file, or set it as your default dashboard.